bgdnvk/hashnode-backups/ckzujm6ki0clyd4s10jzggdf3.md

 [The cover art is from Joan Cornellà](https://joancornella.net/en/).

 If you think I'm wrong we can argue on Twitter: [hmu @tekbog](https://twitter.com/tekbog).

+Disclaimer: I haven't talked about C#, C++, Ruby, Swift, R, etc because they are out of my area of expertise.